openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 **Benefits**

 As you can see, designing a workshop does require a bit of preparation.
 But the rewards of
       your workshop will far outweigh the time you put into the design.
-If youâ€™re teaching users how to make the best of your software, you can ensure long-term popularity for your project.
-If youâ€™re teaching developers, you can expand your contributor base, thus improving the potential for your software.
-And most importantly, weâ€™ll do our best to promote your workshop at our Conference.
+If you’re teaching users how to make the best of your software, you can ensure long-term popularity for your project.
+If you’re teaching developers, you can expand your contributor base, thus improving the potential for your software.
+And most importantly, we’ll do our best to promote your workshop at our Conference.

 So, consider submitting a proposal for a workshop at the openSUSE Conference.
 Even if you
-      have an idea but arenâ€™t sure how to plan for a workshop, submit your proposal.
+      have an idea but aren’t sure how to plan for a workshop, submit your proposal.
 Our Conference Team will be more than happy to advise, assist, review or provide any other resources you need.
 After all, every good proposal starts with an idea. :-)

-â€
+”

-â€œ
+“

       [openSUSE Conference registration open!](http://news.opensuse.org/2011/07/14/opensuse-conference-registration-open/)

 The organization team is excited to announce the registration for the openSUSE Conference,
-      from September 11 to 14 in NÃ¼rnberg, is now open.
-Head over toÂ cur registration formÂ and register to help us plan for a great event.
+      from September 11 to 14 in Nürnberg, is now open.
+Head over to cur registration form and register to help us plan for a great event.

 It is time to start preparing your trip to Nuremberg!